morsbenj/Noti-Fish-Connect-App-Download/README.md

 The Roll call is now much faster because it does not wait the full 3 seconds for
 	each device anymore.
 Instead it continues whenever it gets a response

+11/6/25 changes:
+This version makes all devices stop advertising that join a network that is collectively not advertising.
+Also, we have taken the logic out
+	of the debug condition where it was making the refresh button not work when running in release mode.
+It works now, and the switch updates based on messages from downrange devices - this also now works on all platforms